funvill/funvill.github.io/_posts/2012-06-17-raspberry-pi-start-up-questions.md

 <strong>[A] </strong>The default username and password can be found on the <a href="http://www.raspberrypi.org/downloads">download page</a> for the Raspberry PI OS.<strong> Username:</strong> pi <strong>Password:</strong> raspberry

 <strong>[Q] Now that I am logged in how to I get the desktop to show?</strong>
-<strong> [A]</strong> You need to launch a desktop environment, (Debian €œsqueeze€) comes with X Windows.
+<strong> [A]</strong> You need to launch a desktop environment, (Debian "
+squeeze") comes with X Windows.
 You can start it by typing "startx" in the command prompt.

-<strong>[Q] With the default firmware (Debian €œsqueeze€), The keyboard is set to British formatted keyboard, and I would like it to be set to US formatted key board.
+<strong>[Q] With the default firmware (Debian "
+squeeze"), The keyboard is set to British formatted keyboard, and I would like it to be set to US formatted key board.
 How do I do this? </strong>
 <strong>[A]</strong> From the terminal window
 <blockquote>- Type 'sudo su' then press =enter]
 - Run 'dpkg-reconfigure locales' and changing from en_GB.UTF-8 to en_US.UTF-8 (or whatever country setting you need).